GOLD & SILVER specimens, and a few others

 ex.
 John Barlow

-A fine, very baroque Russian gold nugget of classic form.
+A VERY UNUSUAL, sharply crystalllized Russian gold nugget from this classic locale.
+It shows sharp form, and not the usual nuggety or water-worn look of most Russian gold from this old classic location.
 From the gold collection of F. John Barlow, sold off in 1999.
-Mass is 11 grams.
+Mass is 14 grams.

 All Content and Design ©1996-2012 The Arkenstone